-Sunday 25 October, 3pm at YouTube & Facebook
+Sunday 25 October, 3pm on YouTube & Facebook

 EVENT OVER.
 New and traditional music illustrates connections between living traditions and ancient antiquity.